4ms/stm32mp1-baremetal/README.md

 Now you need to format and partition an SD card.
 Insert a card and do:
 ```
+## Remove existing partitions or virtual mappings on device.
+wipefs --all --backup /dev/sdX

 ## Linux:
 mkfs.fat -F 32 /dev/sdX